On the Blackbody Spectrum of Kilonovae: Temperatures and Velocities of AT2017gfo

 There are several estimators of \textit{the typical velocities} in AT2017gfo.
-Firstly, given an known distance the overall luminosity is set by the cross-sectional emitting area of the blackbody.
+Firstly, given a known distance the overall luminosity is set by the cross-sectional emitting area of the blackbody.
 This area can (using the time since the GW signal) be converted into the typical cross-sectional velocity, which as first computed in \cite{Drout2017} for epoch 1 is around $0.3c$.
 The most recent and tight analysis which uses the improved peculiar velocity constraints for distance in \cite{Mukherjee2021}, found the cross-sectional velocity to be $v_{\perp} = 0.285 \pm 0.012$ \citep{Sneppen2023}.
 In addition, the identification of a Sr\(^+\) P~Cygni lines in \cite{Watson2019} allows a spectral fit of the velocity of the line, which yields a photospheric velocity of $v_{ph} = 0.278 \pm 0.001 \ c$.
-We note the small statistical uncertainty of the line-velocity estimate does not include the large systematic uncertainties associated with line-blending and reverberation effects.
+The velocity from the Sr\(^+\) lines are also corroborated with the velocity inferred from the Y\(^+\) P~Cygni at 0.76$\mu$m, which emerges 3-4 days post-merger \citep{Sneppen2023_Yttrium}.
+We note, the small statistical uncertainty of the line-velocity estimate does not include the large systematic uncertainties associated with line-blending and reverberation effects.
 Nevertheless, across these many prior analysis the characteristic velocity suggests the Doppler boost will incoherently shift the effective temperature of different surface elements by up to 30$\%$, which would produce a significantly wider SED than a pure blackbody spectrum.

 Curiously, the progressively increasing Doppler Correction from the orthogonal to the line-of-sight is largely off-set by the rapid cooling (see Fig. \ref{fig:rel_temp}).
 That is for the characteristic velocities \citep{Sneppen2023} and cooling-rates \citep{Drout2017} for AT2017gfo the variations with wavelength, $f(\beta,\lambda)$, are below 1\% over the entire spectral range.
 This is merely a co-incidence of the characteristic velocities, the time-scales and the rate of cooling, which combine to yield a remarkable coherent observed effective temperature across the observable surface.